Registration

 This information must be kept up to date in the pharmacy professional’s online profile with the College.

-Pharmacy Technicians on the Active: Direct Client Care register who have successfully completed an approved training program (CCCEP-Stage II accreditation) may administer injections, while under the routine supervision of a pharmacist on the Direct Client Care register (with authorization to administer injections) via IM or SC routes.
+Pharmacy Technicians on the Active: Direct Client Care register who have successfully completed an approved training program may administer injections, while under the routine supervision of a pharmacist on the Direct Client Care register (with authorization to administer injections) via IM or SC routes.

 This is in accordance with: